Losant/losant-docs/docs/workflows/triggers/file-watch.md

-  "isConnectedToLosant": <if the agent is connected to Losant>, "agentEnvironment": <object of environment variables>, "time": <time of the watch event arrived>, "triggerId": <if of the file watch trigger>, "triggerType": "fileWatch"
+  "isConnectedToLosant": <if the agent is connected to Losant>, "agentEnvironment": <object of environment variables>, "time": <time of the watch event arrived>, "triggerId": <id of the file watch trigger>, "triggerType": "fileWatch"
 }
 ```